-Receive detailed DB2 tuning information including catalog statistics and the number of GET PAGE requests for each SQL statement.
+- Receive detailed DB2 tuning information including catalog statistics and the number of GET PAGE requests for each SQL statement.

-- Enable new users to be more productive with a graphical interface for taking measurements and detecting mainframe performance problems.
+- Enable new users to be more productive with a graphical interface for taking measurements and detecting mainframe application performance problems.

 Strobe is the premier technology for managing mainframe application performance in complex environments.
 It measures the activity of both online and batch-processing applications in single and multiple system environments, detailing where and how time is spent during an application’s execution.